CompNerd123/CompNerd123.github.io/FireballTestPlan.md

 * Test Objectives

 To find any hidden bugs within the game; no things that can be broken will be left in the game.
 Make sure game is user-friendly.
+* Enviroment Community

+* Acceptance Criteria

+Effortless play originating from a simple control scheme.
+Unique experience – the only game to be based around setting fires.
+Varied solutions to the mini-puzzles as the player works out the best places to start fires.
+Exploration of small environments.

 # Section 2:Plan
 * Test Description